datanav/docs/concepts.rst

 Namespaces
 ==========

-:ref:`Namespaces <best-practice-namespace>` are inspired by `RDF <https://www.w3.org/RDF/>`_, The Resource Description Framework.
+:ref:`Namespaces <best-practice-namespace>` are inspired by `RDF <https://www.w3.org/RDF/>`_ (The Resource Description Framework).
 You'll see them in terms of namespaced identifiers - also called NIs.
 A NI is a special datatype defined in the :doc:`entity data model <entitymodel>`.
 In essence they are a string consisting of two parts, the namespace and the identifier. ``"~:foo:bar"`` is an example.
-The ``~:`` is the type part that tells you that it is a named identifier. ``foo`` in this case is the namespace and ``bar`` is the identifier.
+The ``~:`` is the type part that tells you that it is a namespaced identifier. ``foo`` in this case is the namespace and ``bar`` is the identifier.

+Properties can also have namespaces, but here the ``~:`` part is not used. ``global-person:fullname`` is an example of such a namespaced property.
+Namespaced properties are essential when :ref:`merging <concepts-merging>` to avoid naming collisions and to maintain provenance of the properties.

 A namespaced identifier is a unique reference to an abstract thing.
 It is an identifer.
 In Sesam it is not a globally unique identifier, but it is a unique identifier inside one Sesam datahub.
 There are mechanisms in place for collapsing and expanding namespaced identifiers to globally unique identifiers on import and export.

 .. _concepts-global-datasets: